FeatureBaseDB/tools/imagine/README.md

 * `description`: A description of the workload.
 * `threadCount`: Number of importer threads to use in imports.
+* `batchSize`: Size of import batches (overrides, but defaults to, workload's batchSize).

 The `threadCount` value for a batch overrides the parent workload's default, and is used for each task within the batch.
 Additionally, the tasks within a batch are all executed in parallel.